 CPUC Decision 21-05-031 defines the Market Support segment as “programs with a primary objective of supporting the long-term success of the energy efficiency market by educating customers, training contractors, building partnerships, or moving beneficial technologies towards greater cost-effectiveness".

-The WG used this language as a foundation for developing a high-level Primary Objective, as well as five sub-Objectives that capture the key activities the Market Support segment is intended to support.
+The MSMWG used this language as a foundation for developing a high-level Primary Objective, as well as five sub-Objectives that capture the key activities the Market Support segment is intended to support.

 3.2 Primary Objective Recommendations

-The WG recommends the following primary Objective for the Market Support segment: “Supporting the long-term success of the energy efficiency (EE) market”.
+The MSMWG recommends the following primary Objective for the Market Support segment: “Supporting the long-term success of the energy efficiency (EE) market”.

 The Working Group proposes defining “EE Market” as “individuals and organizations participating in transactions around energy efficiency products or services including customers and market actors” (which notably includes demand and supply side).”